dschnare/Context-Lua/README.markdown

-The real-world use cases for this module may be limited due to the nature of module loading in Lua, but when a module exports are mutable, Context Lua offers a clean mechanism for loading fresh versions of any module in contexts.
+The real-world use cases for this module may be limited due to the nature of module loading in Lua, but when a module exports are mutable, Context Lua offers a clean mechanism for loading fresh versions of any module into a context,

 Installation